aristanetworks/anta/docs/getting-started.md

 ## Create your inventory

-First, we need to list devices we want to test.
+ANTA uses an inventory to list the target devices for the tests.
 You can create a file manually with this format:

 ```yaml
 anta_inventory: